-To use the Crop feature, choose the photo from the camera roll and open it, then select Edit.
+To use the Crop feature, choose the picture from the camera roll and open it, then select Edit.
 At the bottom next to Cancel, is the crop tool.

-Click that and then you can drag the sides or corners anywhere you wish on the photo.
+Click on that, and then you can drag the sides or corners anywhere you wish on the image.

 And if your horizon is tilted, use two fingers to rotate and straighten.
 Or drag on the dial right below the picture.

-Average scenes with average lighting may expose correctly.
+Average scenes with average lighting may have correct exposure.
 But there may be times where the iPhone falls short.

 This full tonal range image is easy to meter and expose.